openstack/monasca-api/docs/monasca-api-spec.md

 * X-Auth-Token (string, required) - Keystone auth token

 # Common Responses
 The Monasca API utilizes HTTP response codes to inform clients of the success or failure of each request.
-Clients should use the HTTP response code to trigger error handling if necessary (many errors can be resolved by retrying the request after a short delay).
+Clients should use the HTTP response code to trigger error handling if necessary.
 This section discusses various API error responses.

 * 200 - A request succeeded.
 * 201 - A resource has been successfully created.